 Get up close and personal with majestic humpback whales as they pass by the South East Queensland coast to the warm, tropical waters of Queensland.

-• Growing to up to 16m in length and weighing up to 40 tonnes, a single whale can be equivalent to 11 elephants or 600 people.
+• Growing to up to 16m in length and weighing up to 40 tonnes, a single whale can be equivalent to 11 elephants or 600 humans.

 • Whales are very active creatures, regularly performing a variety of behaviours like pectoral slapping, tail flapping and breaching.

-• Whales generally live to at least 48 years, but it is likely to be higher and probably closer to 100.
+• They generally live to at least 48 years, but it is likely to be higher and probably closer to 100.

 • Whale songs are only sung by the males and can last from a few moments to an hour and travel for hundreds of kilometres.
 These sounds are about 170 decibels!